 The Heritage Area stretches south to north from I-40 in the center of the State to the Colorado border.
 Area boundaries include all of Rio Arriba, Santa Fe and Taos counties, a total area of 10,000 square miles in North-central New Mexico.

-Soon our visitors will be able to view & contact artists of all types throughout the Northern Rio Grande National Heritage Area.
+Visitors can view & contact artists of all types throughout the Northern Rio Grande National Heritage Area.

 Northern Rio Grande National Heritage Center is located at 848 State Road 68 in Alcalde, NM